Rolands-Laucis/Pauca/readme.md

 # General purpose source-to-source (s2s) programming language transpiler tool/framework - "Marble".

 ## What is Marble?
-Marble is a pseudo code language syntax for writing transpilers for other languages (or plain text in general).
+Marble is a glorified "find and replace" engine, where the replace bit is programmable with a LISP-like language.
 It does not execute the code, it merely translates from 1 plain text to another, via easily definable text patterns in the text file.
 These patterns are mapped to corresponding text with arguments and conditions.
 The mapping is manual - using Marble and your knowledge of the source texts.
-Marble of course also has its own syntax for enabling you to do things.
-Lets take a quick look.

 ### Brief intro.
 What and how does Marble do?

-Using square brackets to define tags similarly to html and xml.
-The inside of square bracket says what type of tag it is - its functionality in the Marble syntax.
-So Marble takes a reductionist approach to patterns, by letting you build up a whole pattern by individual primitive pieces.
-This is easier and more readable than using regex.
+The Marble language syntax is LISP-like, where lists (aka "tags") are denoted with square brakets.
+The first element in a list is a function and the rest are its parameters.
+These can be nested of course.

 ``[sym "int"]`` tells Marble to look for a symbol string "int".
 A literal string in the source code text file.

-These can be chained together, delimiting tags by spaces, like so:
+These and other tags can be chained together, like so:

-``[sym "public"] [sym " "] [sym "int"] ...``
+``[sym "public int"] [var "the_variable_name"] ...``

-This will match any line of text that is similar to "public int". [sym] tags are just string literals to search for, so most often in programming languages these are language reserved keywords.
-But you can look for any string literal, since Marble aims for generalization.
+This will match any line of text that is similar to "public int foo", where "foo" is any \w+ string and will be captured from the pattern match, so it can programmatically be used in the transpilation.

+So Marble takes a reductionist approach to patterns, by letting you build up a whole pattern by individual primitive pieces.
+Patterns are componential.

+Then after the pattern definition comes the target block, where you define the generation of an output string, like so:

+``[target] found variable decleration [the_variable_name] ... [/target]``

+The target block supports IF, LOOP etc. blocks to programmatically generate the output.

-An interesting use of Marble would be to create "flavors" of whatever language you desire and transpile the source code file before handing it to the corresponding language compiler or interpreter.
-Like so:
+An interesting use of Marble would be to create "flavors" of a programming language and transpile the source code file before handing it to the corresponding language compiler or interpreter.

-``[sym="public-ish"] [sym=" "] [sym="int"] ...``

-"Public-ish" is not a reserved keyword in C like languages, but you can introduce it via Marble.
-What you do with this match is up to you to define.

 You can check [the Specification for Marble syntax here](https://github.com/Rolands-Laucis/Marble/blob/master/specification.md) for all possible tags.

 ## Running Marble.

-Currently Marble's specification is being devloped by Rolands Laucis, and this may take a considerable amount of time.
-So far there is no implementation of the Marble engine, i.e. it is still just an idea.
-You are free to implement it in whatever language you wish, so long as you credit this repo.
-However, i did tinker around with an implementation in Node.js, as can be seen in `./imp_js`.
-See `./imp_js/tests` for currently supported Marble features.
-This implementation is currently paused, since i realised that Marble is a LISP like language, and my parser doesnt support recursive rules, since js regex engine does not support recursion.
-There is some beautiful code there though :)
+Currently Marble's specification is being developed, and this may take a considerable amount of time.
+So far there is a demo implementation of the Marble engine in Node.js by me, that is in development.
+You are free to implement it in whatever language you wish, so long as it's under the MIT licence and you credit this repo.
+See [./imp_js/tests](https://github.com/Rolands-Laucis/Marble/tree/master/imp_js/tests) for currently supported Marble features.

-Marble could be built with Node.js, so it could simply run with a CLI as such:
+After downloading the repo, simply run:

-``node marble syntax.marble script.c output.js``
+``node marble -s="./gen/syntax.marble" -i="./gen/input.txt" -o="./gen/output.txt" -v=true``

-This would launch Marble to read the `syntax.marble` definition script that is full of the lines seen above for generic syntax patterns, then looks for these patterns in the `script.c` text file and transpiles them to whatever target language script, here - `output.js`.
-Both script and output are just any plain text files, not necessarily programming language scripts.
+This would launch Marble to read the `syntax.marble` definition script that is full of the lines seen above for generic syntax patterns, then looks for these patterns in the `input.c` text file and transpiles them to whatever target text file, here - `output.txt`.

 Marble engine implementations should be built such that they can be invoked from CLI and programmatically, by calling a single function in a script.

-``./imp_js/playground/`` contains example excersises and challenges to try with Marble and understand how to use it.
-Fun puzzles maybe.

 ### Motivation